eser/ajan/grpcfx/README.md

 ## Overview

-The **grpcfx** package provides a framework for building gRPC services with support for reflection, graceful shutdown, and integration with the dependency injection system.
+**grpcfx** package provides a framework for building gRPC services with support for reflection, graceful shutdown, and integration with the dependency injection system.